 4) Repeat steps 1-3 for the lower mandible (the bottom part of the two-part beak).

 5) Give your cockatiel a treat as a reward for being such a good bird during the trimming process!

-The normal beak of a cockatiel is about 0.75 to 0.875 inches in length.
+The normal cockatiel beak length is about 0.75 to 0.875 inches.
 However, the beak can grow up to an inch or more in length if it is not trimmed regularly.
 The proper length of a cockatiel’s beak is important for the bird’s overall health and well-being.